There are 435 fire rescue departments and 14,000 firefighters across Alberta – 80% are volunteers.

 Wildland urban interface fires can severely affect Albertan communities.
 These fires require firefighting resources from both public and private sectors.

-As a result, the Office of the Fire Commissioner (OFC) developed the Alberta Structural Protection Program.
+As a result, Municipal Affairs developed the Alberta Structural Protection Program.
 This program outlines how services are deployed, engaged and reimbursed.

 For details about the program and its deployment read the Alberta 2018 Structural Protection Program Guidelines.

-The program also includes a database for the OFC and the Provincial Operations Centre to identify municipalities and contractors capable of providing and deploying equipment and personnel to wildland urban interface incidents.
+The program also includes a database for Municipal Affairs and the Provincial Operations Centre to identify municipalities and contractors capable of providing and deploying equipment and personnel to wildland urban interface incidents.

 To include your organization in the program’s database complete the OFC Structural Protection Program Database Submittal Spreadsheet (XLSX, 149 KB) and email the completed spreadsheet to email@example.com.